Vaikunthan28/vaik-website/README.md

 # vaik-website
 This project to create the static website (http://vaik-bucket.s3-website-ap-southeast-2.amazonaws.com)

+In order to create the static website using the S3 bucket, you have to follow the below steps.

 1.Create an S3 Bucket:

-Log in to the AWS Management Console.
-Navigate to the S3 service.
-Click on "Create bucket" and provide a unique name for your bucket.
-Choose the region for your bucket.
-Leave the default settings as they are and click on "Create bucket."
+You have to the AWS Management Console and navigate to the S3.
+Then click on Create bucket and provide a unique name for your bucket.
+After that choose the region for your bucket.
+Finally leave the default settings as they are and click on Create bucket.

 2.Enable the static website hosting